James-Dyer/cse108-final/outline.md

 **Assignment summary**
 Input: Raw instructions text
-Output: A summary of the assignment, bullet points, and additional contextual information Needs a deterministic "Title:" and a generated short title for the assignment (e.x.
-“Lab 01: Arrays”)
+Output: A summary of the assignment, bullet points, and additional contextual information
 Triggered: When an assignment is first created

-**Concept extraction**
+**Learning Objectives**
 Input: The instructions text
-Output: Concept tags along with short explanatory blurbs
+Output: A set of 3–6 learning objectives, each with a title, a short explanation, an example, and optional pitfalls.
 Triggered: After the assignment summary has been generated

 **Step plan**
-Input: The instructions combined with the extracted concepts
+Input: The instructions combined with the extracted learning objectives
 Output: An ordered list of steps.
 Needs a deterministic "Title:" and a generated short label for the step: (e.x.
 “Design the data structures”)
-Triggered: After concept extraction
+Triggered: After learning objective extraction

 **Hint generation**
 Input: The current step, the learner’s current code, and their history